 Interactive Voice Response (IVR) allows you to quickly and automatically connect your inbound callers with the correct destination.

-An account Administrator can book the Pro Package in your sipgate team account's settings under Account Administration --> Plans & Packages --> Overview.
+An account Administrator can book the Pro Package in your sipgate account's settings under Account Administration --> Plans & Packages --> Overview.

 As soon as you have booked the Pro Package, you can set up your first IVR.